mhochoertler/DPEngine/README.md

 # DPEngine
 Framework for creating games in an 2D-Environment

-# Run
+## Run Example Game
+There is already an example game in the solution.
-The ExampleGame project needs to be set as startup project in Visual Studio
+Just set the ExampleGame project as startup project in Visual Studio.